The best Black Friday sales to shop from toys to tech gadgets and more

 - This Bella Electric Juicer is simple, versatile and effective.
 It’s available at 46% off this weekend.

-- These Sennheiser MOMENTUM On-Ear Headphones provide immersive, crisp and noise-canceling audio, now at 50% off.
+- These Sennheiser Momentum On-Ear Headphones provide immersive, crisp and noise-cancelling audio, now at 50% off.

 - For gamers, check out this powerful Lenovo Legion Tower 5 Gaming Desktop at 26% off that runs fast and quiet.